Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 names: List[str] = ["Alice", "Bob", "Charlie"]

-Tuples specify their type using Tuple.
-By listing the types of each element in order, you can represent tuples with elements of different types.
+For tuples you use Tuple to specify types.
+By writing the types of each element in order you can represent tuples with heterogeneous types.

 from typing import Tuple